Top 25 US Universities with the Most Powerful Alumni Network

 IMPORTANT: How to Apply to Win MasterCard Foundation Scholarship – Fully funded

-Yale University is an American private Ivy League research university which is the third-oldest higher education institution in the US.
+Yale University is an American private Ivy League research university that is the third-oldest higher education institution in the US.

-Yale traces its history back to year 1701 when it was founded as the Collegiate School in Saybrook, Connecticut, which later moved to New Haven 15 years after.
+Its history dates back to 1701, when it was founded as the Collegiate School in Saybrook, Connecticut, which later moved to New Haven 15 years later.

-Yale University’s central campus covers 260 acres of New Haven and includes buildings dating back to the mid 18th century.
+Yale University’s central campus covers 260 acres in New Haven and includes buildings dating back to the mid-18th century.

-Around one in five students of Yale is an international student, and more than half of all undergraduates receive scholarships or grants from the university.
+Around one in five students at Yale is an international student, and more than half of all undergraduates receive scholarships or grants from the university.

 Yale has an endowment that exceeds $25 billion (£17.3 billion), making it the second-richest educational institution in the world, and a library that holds more than 15 million volumes, making it the third-largest in the US.

-Yale alumni and sports teams are known as “Bulldogs”, and many Yale graduates have gone on to notable careers in politics, the arts, and science etc.
+Yale alumni and sports teams are known as “Bulldogs,” and many Yale graduates have gone on to notable careers in politics, the arts, science, etc.

 Notable Alumni